cargo-generate/cargo-generate/README.md

 - `{{project-name}}`: this is supplied by either passing the `--name` flag to the command or working with the interactive CLI to supply a name.
 - `{{crate_name}}`: the snake_case_version of `project-name`
 - dates: the liquid date filter is enabled for this project.
 This means you can write something like `{{ "now" | date: "%Y-%m-%d %H:%M" }}`.
 For more information, check out the [Liquid Documentation on `date`].
+- `{% raw %} ... {% endraw %}`: This block allow you to ignore some part of file.
+Check out the [Liquid Documentation on `raw`] for details.
+[This issue](https://github.com/ashleygwilliams/cargo-generate/issues/212) for example use case.
+And if you want ignore files see [Ignore / Exclude](#include--exclude).

 [Liquid Documentation on `date`]: https://shopify.github.io/liquid/filters/date/
+[Liquid Documentation on `raw`]:https://shopify.github.io/liquid/tags/raw/

 You can also add a `.genignore` file to your template.
 The files listed in the `.genignore` file will be removed from the local machine when `cargo-generate` is run on the end user's machine.